 In warm climates, you can also plant during fall or winter.
 I garden in zone 10, and winter planting works for us.

 Agapanthus-Where and How to Plant Them

 Planting Zones: agapanthus is considered hardy in zones 8-11.
 In these warmer zones, you can leave the rhizomes in the ground.
 There are some varieties bred for zone 7.
 Check the varieties carefully; Blue Yonder and Blue Heaven are two such hardy varieties to look for if your garden is in a cooler zone.

 There are two types of agapanthus:

-- Evergreen is a tropical variety.
+- Evergreen agapanthus is a tropical variety.
 In cooler climates, bring the rhizomes indoors for winter.

 How do I know which type is hardy?
 After summer is over, the deciduous plant will shed its leaves and become dormant.

 In zones 8-9, water the soil every few weeks to prevent complete dryness for the deciduous varieties.

 In zones 6-7, apply 4″ of mulch to the soil above the plants.

 If you love agapanthus and your garden is colder, you can bring the plants indoors in pots.
 Next, provide a sunny window or a grow light positioned about 2″ from the plant.
 Either type will overwinter in your house.
 Deciduous agapanthus will survive in a cool basement without bright light as they are dormant.